 Up to four CRA Outstanding Undergraduate Research Awards will be made.
 Each award recipient will receive financial assistance of up to $1500 to attend a research conference of their choice.
 Additional nominees will be designated as runners-up, finalists, and honorable mentions.
 The award recipients, runners-up, finalists, and honorable mentions will be announced by e-mail in mid-December, will receive certificates of their awards, and will be recognized on CRA’s website.

-Everything you need to submit a nomination for the CRA Outstanding Undergraduate Researchers Award, including detailed instructions and the nomination form, will be available at: http://cra.org/crae/awards/cra-outstanding-undergraduate-researchers/.
-Nominations will open next week.
+Everything you need to submit a nomination for the CRA Outstanding Undergraduate Researchers Award, including detailed instructions and the nomination form, is available at: http://cra.org/crae/awards/cra-outstanding-undergraduate-researchers/.

-Questions and inquiries about the awards should be sent to: email@example.com.
-The deadline for nominations is Friday, October 16, 2020, at 9 PM ET.
-Please note that an account needs to be created for submitting a nomination.
-The nominations package needs to be submitted as one PDF file in the order specified in the instructions.
+Questions and inquiries about the awards should be sent to: firstname.lastname@example.org.
+The deadline for nominations is Friday, October 15, 2021, at 9 PM ET.
+The nominations package will need to be submitted as one PDF file in the order specified in the instructions.